-The second number in the ratio is the maximum percentage of your gross monthly income which can be applied to housing expenses and recurring debt together.
-Recurring debt includes auto loans, child support and credit card payments.
+The second number in the ratio is what percent of your gross income every month which can be spent on housing expenses and recurring debt.
+For purposes of this ratio, debt includes payments on credit cards, car loans, child support, and the like.

 With a 29/41 (FHA) qualifying ratio

-If you want to run your own numbers, feel free to use our superb Mortgage Loan Qualification Calculator.
+If you want to run your own numbers, use this Mortgage Qualification Calculator.

 Got a Question?